 Being a whistleblower isn’t easy.
 Of course many make huge sums of money and are successful in stamping out fraud.
 Unfortunately along their journey some face retaliation, poverty and the inability to discuss their case.
 (False Claims Act cases are “sealed” by the court during investigation.)
 Although the public reads about the successful cases, not every whistleblower walks away with a $50 million check.
-A recent False Claims Act case against Home America and Taylor Bean, both mortgage companies, demonstrates this point.
+A recent False Claims Act case against Home America and Taylor Bean Whitaker, both mortgage companies, demonstrates this point.

 We rarely editorialize when writing about whistleblower cases.
 Sometimes, however, we simply must chime in.
 Keep reading… the case has a sad and unusual ending.

 Taylor Bean Whitaker Mortgage Whistleblower Lawsuit – A Tragic Ending